 You can import the clipart and photos that are included on the Corel DVD.
 You can search for images by different criteria, such as filename, title, subject, author, keyword, comment, and other properties attached to the file.
 For more information about searching for files, see the Windows Help.
 You can also browse and search for content by using the Get More docker.
-For more information, see "Finding content with the Get More docker" on page 109.
+For more information, see ""Finding content with the CONNECT docker" on page 2." on page 104.

 You can also export Corel PHOTO-PAINT images to a variety of file formats.
 The file format that you choose depends on how you want to use the image in the future.
-For more information about exporting files, see "Exporting images to other file formats" on page 103.
+For more information about exporting files, see "Exporting images to other file formats" on page 99.

-For information about specific file formats, see "Supported file formats" on page 499.
+For information about specific file formats, see "Supported file formats" on page 533.